ztenretep/ztenretep/README.md

 I started my work with tools for Tezos.
 When I have finished the work on my Tezos toolbox, I will look what is possible with Sol and Tron.
 Last but not least I will take a look into Ethereum, Bitcoin and Doge maybe some other crypto coins.

+My preferred programming languages are BASH and Python.
+I use other programming languages if they offer a faster or better solution.